kaaproject/kaa/Programming-guide/Key-platform-features/Devices-provisioning-and-registration/index.md

 ```

-2. In in /usr/lib/kaa-node/conf/kaaNodeContext.xml register CredentialsServiceLocator for your new credential service
+2. In /usr/lib/kaa-node/conf/kaaNodeContext.xml register CredentialsServiceLocator for your new credential service

 ```xml